 This article is adapted from “Sleep Sense: Improve Your Sleep, Improve Your Health” by Dr Katharina Lederle

-Form’s ZZZZs capsules naturally promote a restful and regenerative night’s sleep using a mixture of plant-based ingredients and potent nootropics.
+Form’s ZZZZs are a nootropic for sleep, naturally promoting a restful and regenerative night’s sleep using a mixture of plant-based ingredients and potent nootropics.
 A capsule 30 minutes before bed enhances serotonin production with 5-HTP, in turn producing melatonin to keep your biological clock in sync.
 Calming amino acids L-Glycine and L-Theanine, meanwhile, have been shown to reduce sleep onset time and promote relaxation.